THE PUNJAB DEFAMATION ACT 2024

 (3) Subject to sub-sections (4) & (5), no other court or tribunal or judicial/quasi-judicial forum, other than a Tribunal constituted under this Act, shall have jurisdiction or may exercise any jurisdiction with respect to any matter to which the jurisdiction of a Tribunal extends under this Act.

-(4) For the purpose of any claim to be filed by the holder of a Constitutional Office, the claim in terms of sub sections (2) & (3) of section 11 shall be filed before the Lahore High Court, and the jurisdiction under this Act for such a claim shall be exercised in the same manner as provided under this Act and the Rules.
+(4) For the purpose of any claim to be filed by the holder of a Constitutional Office, the claim in terms of sub-sections (2) & (3) of section 11 shall be filed before the Lahore High Court, and the jurisdiction under this Act for such a claim shall be exercised in the same manner as provided under this Act and the Rules.
 For the purpose of this Act, a special Single Bench shall be nominated from time to time by the Chief Justice of the Lahore High Court as a Special Bench at the Principal Seat of the Lahore High Court, Lahore, notwithstanding any bar that may otherwise exist on its territorial limits or jurisdiction.

 (5) All proceedings pending in any court or tribunal under the Defamation Ordinance, 2002 shall continue to be heard and disposed of by the same court having jurisdiction under the said Ordinance, and all other remedies under the said Ordinance shall be available in the same manner as were available before the coming into force of this Act.